serbestemre/trend-ol/README.md

 # TrendOl
+TrendOl is a clone e-commerce website project.
-This project is designed to visualize ASP.NET MVC and MSSQL knowledge
+This project is designed to improve my ASP.NET MVC and MSSQL knowledge

 You can follow Wiki Page to see design details about the project